"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Methodology

 \subsection{Terminology}

 Since many (but not all) participants were actively involved in online AIG-SC communities, we briefly explain the structure and terminology participants use when discussing them.
-Typically, these communities exist on a third-party digital service (a ``platform'').
-These platforms provide digital infrastructure that let groups establish public and private spaces (a ``community'') that people can join as ``members''.
+As shown in Figure~\ref{fig:community-architecture}, these communities often exist on a third-party digital service (a ``platform'').
+These platforms provide digital infrastructure that lets groups establish public and private spaces (a ``community'') that people can join as ``members''.
 Privileged members (``moderators'') further structure the community and moderate other members (e.g., by enforcing stated rules or the platform's terms of service).
 Within these communities, moderators may set up digital sub-spaces (``channels'') that contain message boards to post images and text, or synchronous voice/video channels for members to directly interact with each other.
-Multiple channels may be set up, each dedicated to specific interests or content. \revision{When quoting participants sampled from these communities, we refer to AIG-SC creators as ``CXX'', and those who also disclosed perpetuating AIG-NCC as ``PXX''.}
+Multiple channels may be set up, each dedicated to specific interests or content. \revision{When quoting participants sampled from these communities, we refer to AIG-SC creators as ``CXX'', and those who also disclosed perpetrating AIG-NCC as ``PXX''.}